thomasballinger/hla-client/readme.md

         distance: 7 (how close client has to be to receive event),
         url: 'http://www.northernsun.com/images/thumb/2241Spaceship.jpg'
-        (url for media to display/play if client is interactive) }
+        (url for media to display/play if client is interactive)
+        duration: 200 (number of milliseconds it is suggested for the client to maintain this event, if transient) }